Epstein didn't kill himself: Background

 On August 10, 2019, American financier and convicted sex offender Jeffrey Epstein was found unresponsive in his Metropolitan Correctional Center jail cell, where he was awaiting trial on new sex trafficking charges.
 According to the Department of Justice, Federal Bureau of Prisons official statement, "He was transported to a local hospital for treatment of life-threatening injuries and subsequently pronounced dead by hospital staff."
 The New York City medical examiner ruled Epstein's death a suicide by hanging.
 Epstein's lawyers challenged that conclusion and opened their own investigation.
 Epstein's brother Mark hired board-certified forensic pathologist Michael Baden to oversee the autopsy.
 In late October, Baden announced that autopsy evidence indicated homicidal strangulation more than suicidal hanging.
 Both the FBI and the U.S. Department of Justice's inspector general conducted investigations into the circumstances of his death, and the guards on duty were later charged with conspiracy and record falsification.

 Due to violations of normal jail procedures on the night of Epstein's death, the malfunction of two cameras in front of his cell, and his claims to have compromising information about powerful figures, his death generated doubt about his apparent suicide and speculation that he was murdered.
+There were also many doubts raised about discrepancies in the video footage that was released by the Department of Justice, as it appears to have been edited and is missing at least one minute.
+According to a report by CBS News, "A government source familiar with the investigation says the FBI, the Bureau of Prisons and the Department of Justice inspector general are all in possession of a copy of the video that does not cut from just before 11:59 p.m. to midnight of the night Epstein died by suicide in his cell.
+What is unclear is why that section was missing when the FBI released what it said was raw footage from inside the Special Housing Unit the night Epstein died, Aug.
+9-10, 2019."